wisespira/ESO-National-Demand-Model/README.md

 The UK's histoical ND was gathered from National Grid ESO's data portal (https://data.nationalgrideso.com/demand/historic-demand-data).
 For simplicity, only the 2019 and 2020 set was used.
 The data came split into 48, 30 minute periods which comprised 1-day information on ND. <br>

 Gathering large ammounts of historical weather information proved difficult as such only the London daily average temperature data was added.
-This data was scraped from weather.com and cleaned in excel.<br>
+This data was scraped from 'The Weather Channel' (https://weather.com/en-GB/weather/monthly/) and then cleaned in excel (see 'ESO and Weather Data/data from weather.com.xlsx' ).<br>

 To combine the two data sets the ND was averaged for each day and the weather for that day was appended. <br>
 <a name="Data-Engineering"></a>